TylerTemp/SaintsField/README.md

 A layout decorator to group fields.

 *   `string groupBy` the grouping key.
-Use `/` to separate different groups and create sub groups.
+Use `/` to separate different groups and create subgroups.
 *   `ELayout layout=ELayout.Vertical` the layout of the current group.
 Note this is a `EnumFlag`, means you can mix with options.
 *   `bool keepGrouping=false`: See `LayoutStart` below
 *   `float marginTop = -1f` add some space before the layout. `-1` for using default spacing.